South African Mielie Meal Breakfast

 Mielie Meal Pap is Known as a Comfort Food

-This mielie meal breakfast recipe is a response to a request from another, homesick South African ex-pat, marooned in the USA.
+This mielie meal breakfast recipe is on how to make slap pap, a response to a request from another, homesick South African ex-pat, marooned in the USA.

 There’s a lot of comfort to be had by preparing and eating some of our traditional foods even when we’re halfway across the world … Or, maybe because we’re halfway across the world!